puppetlabs/puppetdb/documentation/partitioning.markdown

 The base table is created with the same schema as the pre-partitioned table.

-A database-side function is created to route `INSERT` statements to the proper partition by extracting the ISO week and ISO year from the `timestamp` column.
+A database-side function is created to route `INSERT` statements to the proper partition by extracting the Julian date from the `timestamp` column.
 This function is called via a `BEFORE INSERT` trigger on the base table.

-Each partition has a `CHECK` constraint limiting it to the date ranges that apply for that given ISO week.
-These dates are calculated in Clojure, using the Java 8 `java.time` APIs.
+Each partition has a `CHECK` constraint limiting it to the hours that apply for that day.

 ## Caveats